segmentio/segment-docs/src/connections/destinations/catalog/userpilot/index.md

 {% include content/connection-modes.md %}

 1. From the Segment web app, click **Catalog**.
-2. Search for "Userpilot" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Userpilot" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. Drop in the "App Token" into your Segment Settings UI which you can find from your [Userpilot dashboard](https://app.userpilot.io/settings/setup) within the code snippet that looks like this `<script src = "https://deploy.userpilot.io/73fe57o8.js"></script>` where `73fe57o8` is the value you want to use.

 ## Page